NetApp/harvest/docs/help/troubleshooting.md

     * `conf/zapi/default.yaml` - default for config is 3m
     * `conf/zapiperf/default.yaml` - default of perf is 1m
 * Check you poller logs for any errors or lag messages
-* When using [VictoriaMetrics](https://discord.com/channels/855068651522490400/1087312484215566426/1087356045531303936), make sure your Prometheus exporter config includes `sort_labels: true`, since VictoriaMetrics will mark series stale if the label order changes between polls.
+* When using [VictoriaMetrics](https://discord.com/channels/855068651522490400/1087312484215566426/1087356045531303936), Harvest emits labels in a deterministic order by default starting with 26.11, since VictoriaMetrics will mark series stale if the label order changes between polls.
+If you are on 26.11 or later and still see gaps, confirm you have not explicitly set `sort_labels: false`.
+If you are on an earlier version, make sure your Prometheus exporter config includes `sort_labels: true`.

 ## NABox